Blackfriars Massacre

-The 1978 Blackfriars Massacre, also known as the Blackfriars murders, is an unsolved Irish Mob and/or Italian-American Mafia massacre that occurred on June 28, 1978, in the Blackfriars Pub in Downtown Boston, Massachusetts.
-Four criminals known to the police and a former Channel 7 (now WHDH-TV) Boston television investigative news anchorman, Jack Kelly, were killed, allegedly over the sale of cocaine.
+The 1978 Blackfriars Massacre, also known as the Blackfriars murders, is an unsolved Irish Mob and/or Italian-American Mafia massacre that occurred on 18 June 1978, at Blackfriars bar in Downtown Boston, Massachusetts.
+The deadly massacre, most likely involving rival organized crime elements, left five people dead, including former Channel 7 investigative news anchorman, Jack Kelly, dead, allegedly over a robbery gone wrong.

 Massacre and aftermath

-The perpetrators had burst into Blackfriars Pub at some point after the establishment had closed for the night.
+Blackfriars was a bar on Summer Street in Downtown Boston owned by Vincent Solmonte.
 The Irish-themed pub, which also doubled as a late-night disco club, was named after Blackfriars, which was mentioned in William Shakespeare's play Henry VIII.

+On the evening of June 27, 1978, Winter Hill Gang member Stephen "the Rifleman" Flemmi visited Blackfriars with a girlfriend, Marilyn DiSilva.
+After spotting another gangster, Nick Femia, at the club, Flemmi sensed something was amiss and convinced DiSilva to leave the club with him, likely saving her life.
+In the early hours of June 28, 1978, after the establishment had closed for the night, five men remained at the disco, playing backgammon and using cocaine.
+Four or five kilograms of cocaine and a large amount of cash were being housed on the premises.
+A group of gunmen entered Blackfriars through the cellar and robbed the men of the drugs and money.
+According to Howie Carr, the robbers had not planned to kill anyone until the club manager, John "Jack" Kelly of Framingham, Massachusetts, recognized one of the perpetrators and asked, "Is that you?".
-John A. Kelly of Framingham, Massachusetts, the club manager, was found lying face-down, two gunshot wounds in the head, in the cramped, blood-spattered subterranean basement, along with the bodies of Charles Magarian of North Andover, Massachusetts; Peter Meroth of Jamaica Plain, Massachusetts; Freddie Delavega of Somerville, Massachusetts; and the pub/club's owner, Vincent E. Solomonte of Quincy, Massachusetts.
-The men had been killed while in the middle of a game of backgammon that had started up after the disco closed for the night.
-The bullet-riddled corpses were discovered by the janitor when he came in for work.

-Investigators suspected that the five men were surprised at around 2:00 a.m. and herded into the basement that served as the establishment’s office, where they were all shot by one or more intruders wielding at least one shotgun and a .25 caliber semi-automatic pistol.
+The following morning, the bar's janitor discovered the bullet-riddled corpses of the five victims when he arrived for work.Kelly was found lying face-down, two gunshot wounds in the head, in the cramped, blood-spattered subterranean basement, along with the bodies of Charles Magarian of North Andover, Massachusetts; Peter Meroth of Jamaica Plain, Massachusetts; Freddie Delavega of Somerville, Massachusetts; and the pub/club's owner, Vincent E. Solomonte of Quincy, Massachusetts.
+Investigators suspected that the five men were surprised while in the middle of a game of backgammon at around 2:00 a.m. and herded into the basement that served as the establishment's office, where they were all shot by one or more intruders wielding at least one shotgun and a .25 caliber semi-automatic pistol.
 At the scene, investigators discovered a small arsenal of firearms and small quantities of cocaine and marijuana, as well as $15,000 in loose cash in an open safe.
 The drugs and cash led the police to conclude that the motive behind the massacre was not a robbery.
 The prevailing police opinion was that it looked to be a classic gangland-style slaying.

 The massacre allegedly was over several kilos of cocaine.
-One of the murder victims, Vincent E. Solomonte, was later discovered to be a close associate and friend of Winter Hill Gang member Stephen Flemmi.
+One of the murder victims, Solomonte, was later discovered to be a close associate and friend of Winter Hill Gang member Stephen Flemmi.
 The homicide investigators concluded that the five men were all murdered "gangland style."